The combination of rich chocolate and crispy biscuits creates a...

 Choosing the Right Flour

 In the process of selecting the best flour for flaky buttermilk biscuits, it is vital to pay attention to the protein content of the flour, as that is the main factor that determines the quality of your baked goods.
-A lower protein content is the best option for biscuits because it yields a softer and more tender crumb.
-All-purpose flour is commonly used, offering a well-balanced protein level that is just right for producing biscuits that are light and fluffy but at the same time have their structure supported.
+The ideal protein content for biscuit making should stay below 10 percent because this level produces a crumb texture that remains soft and tender.
+All-purpose flour serves as a standard choice because it provides an appropriate protein balance that enables bakers to create biscuits with a fluffy texture and a stable structure.

 | Flour Type | Characteristics | Best For |